Anko (Red Azuki Bean Jam)

 The taste of Anko vaguely resembles that of marron glacé.

-What is and how to make: Gomasio
+What it is and how it’s made: Gomasio

 Mochi filled with anko and banana